fedehsq/mib-user/README.md

 ### Run tests

-To run all the tests, execute the following command:
+To run all the tests, once downloaded, execute the following command:

+`bash erase_db.sh`

 `python -m pytest`